afondiel/SmartMeterSim/README.md

 A real-time analytics for energy meters using AWS IoT services.

-This solution collects data from simulated energy meters via the MQTT protocol, processes and stores the data using Amazon Timestream, and visualizes it in real-time through interactive dashboards with Amazon QuickSight.

-It provides a clear and precise overview of energy consumption, enabling optimized resource management and informed decision-making.

 ## Features

 *   **Secure Data Collection:** Utilizes MQTT protocol and AWS IoT Core for secure data ingestion from simulated meters.